Hybrid Relay-Reflecting Intelligent Surface-Aided Wireless Communications: Opportunities, Challenges, and Future

 In practice, HR-RISs can be realized based on the recently introduced concept of low-power RAs \cite{landsberg2017low}.
-An RA of size $90$ $\upmu$m $\times$ $80$ $\upmu$m, introduced in \cite{landsberg2017low} based on low-power CMOS technologies, is capable of not only amplifying but also controlling the phase of an incident signal.
+An RA of size $90$ $\upmu$m $\times$ $80$ $\upmu$m is capable of not only amplifying but also controlling the phase of an incident signal.
 The RA elements can operate in FD mode and SI can be suppressed solely in the analog domain to ensure low hardware cost \cite{landsberg2017low}.
-On the other hand, RAs can be printed on a surface, constructing an HR-RIS where all elements are active.
+RAs can be printed on a surface, constructing an HR-RIS where all elements are active.
 An RA requires low power (e.g., $6$-$20$ mW \cite{landsberg2017low}), which, however, is still higher than that of a passive RIS element (e.g., $5$ mW \cite{bjornson2019intelligent}).
-Therefore, large HR-RISs with hundreds of elements fully equipped with RAs are expected to consume a significantly higher power than conventional RISs.
-Fortunately, it is shown in \cite{nguyen2021spectral, nguyen2021hybrid} that HR-RISs can offer satisfactory relaying gains with only a single or a few active elements.
-Therefore, a more practical and feasible implementation of HR-RISs is to upgrade conventional RISs by replacing only a few elements with RAs or by connecting them to low-power RF-PA chains \cite{nguyen2021hybrid}.
+Fortunately, HR-RISs can offer satisfactory relaying gains with only a single or a few active elements \cite{nguyen2021hybrid}.
+Therefore, a more practical and feasible implementation of fixed/dynamic HR-RISs is to upgrade conventional RISs by replacing a few/subset of elements with RAs, respectively, or by connecting them to low-power RF-PA chains \cite{nguyen2021hybrid}.